hundredrabbits/Orca-c/README.md

 Currently known to build on macOS (`gcc`, `clang`) and Linux (`gcc`, `musl-gcc`, and `clang`, optionally with `LLD`), and Windows via cygwin or WSL (`gcc` or `clang`).

 There is a fire-and-forget `make` wrapper around the build script.

+PortMIDI is an optional dependency.
+It can be enabled by adding the option `--portmidi` when running the `tool` build script.

 ### Make